 - Are the canals in Amsterdam clean?

 - Do the canals in Amsterdam ever freeze?

 - How were houses built between the canals in Amsterdam?

 - Why were the lakes around Amsterdam drained?

 Read on to learn more about the fascinating background of the Amsterdam canals, or scroll down to the question about the canals in Amsterdam that interests you most.

 Let’s start with the most obvious question first.
-Why are there so many canals in Amsterdam?
+Why does Amsterdam have canals?

-Amsterdam needed many canals for continuous water drainage.
-Amsterdam is located ± 0,5 meters below sea level and would be underwater without drainage.
-The canals in Amsterdam were also needed for the transportation of goods, defensive purposes, and discarding of sewage.
+Amsterdam has canals for continuous water drainage to avoid flooding.
+Amsterdam is located ± 0.5 meters below sea level and would be underwater without constant drainage.
+The canals in Amsterdam were also used for the transportation of goods, defensive purposes, and the discarding of sewage.

-Amsterdam is an artificial city well below sea level and located in the middle of a peat swamp.
-Read on to learn how the Dutch dug those canals to be able to build Amsterdam in the middle of a swamp and created one of the most admired cities in history.
+Read on to learn how the Dutch dug those canals to be able to build Amsterdam in the middle of a swamp and create one of the most admired cities in history.